Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

 We now give the definition of elementary steps from \cite{MW13} with a slight modification.

-\begin{definition}[Elementary Steps] \begin{itemize} \item For the first type of step, we consider two arcs $\tau$ and $\tau'$ from $T$ which are both incident to a marked point $m$ and which form a triangle with third side $\sigma\in T$.
+\begin{Definition}[elementary steps] \quad \begin{itemize}\itemsep=0pt \item For the first type of step, we consider two arcs $\tau$ and $\tau'$ from $T$ which are both incident to a marked point $m$ and which form a triangle with third side $\sigma\in T$.
 Then the first step is a curve that goes between $\tau$ and $\tau'$ along $h_m$.
-The matrix associated to this step is $ $ where the sign of $\frac{x_{\sigma}}{x_{\tau}x_{\tau'}}$ is positive if the orientation is clockwise and it is negative otherwise. \item For the second type of step, we cross $\tau$ by following $h_m$ between $v^{+}_{m, \tau}$ and $v^{-}_{m, \tau}$.
-The associated matrix is $ $ if we travel clockwise and $ $ otherwise.
-Here, $\delta$ is the Kronecker delta.
+The matrix associated to this step is